The Ronald Reagan Myth

 PHIL GASPER, COUNTERPUNCH - Reagan refused

-to mention AIDS publicly for six years, under-funded federal
+to mention AIDS publicly for six years, under-funded federal programs

 DAVID CORN, NATION - The firing of the